openmrs/openmrs-esm-core/docs/main/config.md

 ## How to make a frontend module configurable

-You should use this part of the OpenMRS Frontend Framework to modules configurable.
+You should use the OpenMRS Frontend Framework to modules configurable.

-Start with `npm install --save-dev @openmrs/esm-framework`.
-This is a runtime dependency, so you should also include it in `peerDependencies`.

 The main task is to create a config schema for your module.
 The config schema is what tells the framework what configuration files should look like,